isomerpages/nlb-biblioasia/_holding-area/Pioneering Local Journalist R B Ooi.md

 [^11]: “Snobbery Again in Malaya,” _Malaya Tribune,_ 8 August 1948.
 (Microfilm NL2147)

 [^12]: “Can History Be Scrubbed Off?” _Straits Echo,_ 7 December 1972.
 (Microfilm NL7252)

+[^13]: Ooi first wrote about this with respect to Emergency regulations.
+See Ooi, “A Drop of Ink,” 6.

+[^14]: Interview cited in John A. Lent, “Protecting the People,” Index on Censorship 4, no. 3 (1975): 8, https://www.tandfonline.com/doi/abs/10.1080/03064227508532443.

+[^15]: R.B.
+Ooi, “The Press of Malaysia and Singapore,” Manuscript, November 1971.

+[^16]: “The Press on a Tight-Rope,” _Straits Echo,_ 3 July 1972.
+(Microfilm NL7126)

+[^17]: “The Regimented Singaporean,” _Straits Echo_, 16 January 1972.
+(Microfilm NL6974)

+[^18]: “About Us,” Academia SG, https://www.academia.sg/about/.&nbsp;

+[^19]: Linda Lim, “Singapore and the World: Looking Back and Looking Ahead,” The Online Citizen, 4 June 2017, https://www.theonlinecitizen.com/2017/06/04/singapore-and-the-world-looking-back-and-looking-ahead/.